-DOT Regulations require any domestic flight to return to a gate and/or afford passengers the opportunity to deplane at a safe, remote location if a flight has been away from its departure gate for more than three (3) hours.
+DOT Regulations require any domestic flight to return to a gate and/or afford passengers the opportunity to deplane at a safe, remote location if a flight has been away from its departure gate for more than three (3) hours (4 hours for international flights).
 This may result in situations where a flight's departure may be imminent, but is forced to return to a gate or remote location to comply with Federal regulations.
 There are two exceptions, which allow an aircraft to remain off the gate beyond three hours.

 - If the pilot-in-command (PIC) determines there to be a safety or security related impediment to deplaning passengers.

 - Air Traffic Control (ATC) advises the pilot-in-command (PIC) that returning to a gate or permitting passengers to disembark/deplane elsewhere would significantly disrupt airport operations.

 In an effort to make sure that no flight is subjected to an excessive tarmac delay situation Elite Airways has established an action timeline with established trigger points which assist in the management and mitigation of these situations:

 - 60 minutes after a flight has departed from a gate or at after a flight has landed, Elite Airways will activate its Tarmac Delay Program (TDP).

 - At 90 minutes, the pilot-in-command and Flight Control will communicate as to the reason for the continued delay and the expected end of the tarmac delay.

 - No later than 120 minutes after departing a gate (or landing if a flight has diverted) our in-flight team will insure that all passengers have been afforded the opportunity to receive food and water.

 - At 150 minutes, unless the pilot in command deems that departure is imminent, the aircraft will look to return to a gate or move to a remote parking location where passengers can be afforded the opportunity to deplane.